 Tip 1 – Don’t compare!

 Your results are for your eyes only.
 You are under no obligation to share them with any of your schoolmates.
 Avoid toxic conversations about who received the ‘best’ results.
 (The truth is that these conversations become uncool in adult life very, very quickly.
 Five years from now, your friends and colleagues won’t care in the slightest what your GCSE results were!
 In fact, it’s a conversation-killer.)
 Walk away from these conversations.
 You have bigger things on your mind now.
 You need to begin planning your next steps.
 And let’s not forget: it’s still the holidays.
 You are going to treat yourself to some well-deserved summer-holiday fun, and no one can spoil your parade!

 Tip 2 – Be proactive!

 Many pupils feel like their whole world has collapsed upon receiving disappointing results.
 There’s no need.
 You are now going to plan your next steps to success.
 It might just be a different route that you’ll now take.
 Don’t despair.
 Instead, be proactive.

 - If you received a grade which is substantially less than you expected, you may want to consider applying for a remark.
 In this scenario, your script will be sent back to the examiners, remarked and returned, hopefully with the grade that you expected.
 Be cautious though – a remark can be expensive, and the remark score will be your final mark.
 This means that you could even receive lower marks than your original.
-We recommend that you get advice from your subject teacher on the exam results day on whether you should apply for a remark.
+I recommend that you get advice from your subject teacher on the exam results day on whether you should apply for a remark.